 Sean McCullough found himself in a similar dilemma, though the circumstances of his hardship are different.
 McCullough, who is obese, fell in his three-story Colorado Springs apartment and was unable to get up.
 The Colorado Springs Fire Department placed him on a “toboggan’’ type of device, slid him down three flights of stairs, got him into an ambulance and took him to Memorial.
 Doctors performed surgery on McCullough’s shoulder, and he spent two weeks in the hospital.
 Fire Department paramedics said McCullough should not return home because of holes in the floor of his home.
 They deemed it unsafe.

 McCullough was sent to a rehabilitation hospital for two weeks and then to a long-term care facility for 100 days.
 Before he left Memorial Hospital, he was introduced to Mandi Strantz, transition coordinator for the Hospital to Home program.
-Strantz worked to repair the holes in the floor at McCullough’s home, which he shares with his mother, and to provide a Hoyer lift and a trapeze – equipment that will help McCullough get up and out of bed, and is working to provide home health care to help McCullough with daily needs and physical therapy.
+Strantz worked to repair the holes in the floor at McCullough’s home, which he shares with his mother, and to provide a Hoyer lift and a trapeze – equipment that will help McCullough get up and out of bed.
+Strantz is also working to provide home health care to help McCullough with daily needs and physical therapy.

 Because of his extreme weight, McCullough has not been on his feet since Aug.
 26, 2018.